 Another use for Incognito Mode is to help you get around some paywalls.
 Certain websites like the New York Times have a limit to how many free articles you can read.
 Incognito mode can help you work around that since the sites have no way to track that you’ve been on it before.

-Turning on Incognito Mode
+Running on Incognito

 Not all browsers have a variation of Incognito Mode.
 Luckily, the one with the largest market share currently does and that’s Google Chrome.
 To enable Incognito Mode in Chrome;